 - 1/2 tsp. ground cinnamon

-- Basic pie dough for a double-crust pie (see recipe at left)
+- 1 batch basic pie dough for a double-crust pie

 - 2 Tbs. unsalted butter, cut into thin slices

 Position a rack in the bottom third of an oven and preheat to 400°F. Peel and core the apples and cut into thin wedges.
 In a large bowl, toss together the apples, brown and granulated sugars, lemon juice, flour and cinnamon.
 Set aside.

 Roll pie dough into two rounds each 12 inches across and 1/8 inch thick Transfer one of the dough rounds to a 9-inch pie dish, gently fitting the dough into the bottom and sides of the dish.
 Using scissors or a small knife, trim the dough, leaving a 3⁄4-inch overhang.
 Spread the apple mixture in the pie dish and scatter the butter slices on top.